Prodetur: Purpose

 Prodetur oversees the conservation and management of 6,000 hectares along the Rio Sapo in Morazán Department, located in the northeast of El Salvador.
 The Rio Sapo area is particularly significant due to the ecosystem surrounding it, which includes several pine forests, 84 species of threatened flora and fauna, and 24 species of endangered fauna.
 Part of Prodetur’s purpose is to ensure the protection of these rare species by constant monitoring.

 The protection of the Rio Sapo area was initiated in 2000 but also included the installment of tourist services, such as those offered by Prodetur.
 Since then Prodetur has attracted tourist attention while at the same time stressing a community-wide conservation and management of the natural resources.
-The protection of the Rio Sapo area is ensured through development of environmental-friendly infrastructure, environmental education, research of the Rio Sapo ecosystem, and the use of clean technologies.
+The protection of the Rio Sapo area is ensured through development of environmentally-friendly infrastructure, environmental education, research of the Rio Sapo ecosystem, and the use of clean technologies.